skillz/blocslot/readme.txt

 touchscreen inputs can be detected and also serves to illustrate how it is possible to write an app that can automatically adjust to many screen resolutions and orientations.

+This version of BlocSlot is integrated with Skillz, see README.md for more information.